Flamingo-tech/Open-AIR/README.md

 # Backwards Compatibility

-If the table above has a checkmark, then you can use the device in the original Duco Silent ventilaton box.
+If the table above has a checkmark in the `Backwards compatible` column, then you can use the device in the original Duco Silent ventilaton box.

 # Special thanks: